How to Prove Retaliation in the Workplace | Labor and Employment Attorney

 When it comes to recordings, be careful.
 In some jurisdictions, it is illegal to record people without their consent.
 You’ll want to consult your attorney about what evidence you can use, and what evidence will have to be “thrown out.”

-Though your labor attorney can help with this process, make sure you have reported the issue to your employer and to the HR department.
+Though a labor attorney can help with this process, make sure you have reported the issue to your employer and to the HR department.
 For example, you can file a complaint, send an email to HR, or involve a third party.
 Anything that will help to prove your case will be useful here.
-Make sure your employer is aware of the situation.
-Include them in emails, send them a copy of the report you are filing, and confirm that you have proof that retaliatory action was taken.

 Keep a Record of Everything

 At some point, you may not have access to your work-issued laptop or other equipment.
 As such, it is useful to save a copy, digital or physical.
-Do be careful about recording anyone without their consent, as many states have laws against doing so.

 HR departments have a responsibility to avoid unlawful behavior.
 That being said, if your claim goes unresolved, an employment lawyer can get you the legal assistance you need.
-An employee discrimination lawyer understands the repercussions of retaliation and can make sure the behavior and activity no longer persists.
+An employee discrimination lawyer understands the repercussions of retaliation.
+They can make sure the behavior and activity no longer persists.

 Find an Employment Lawyer to Help in a Retaliation Claim